About

 2. to count the amount of days in a month,

-3. to fracture bones,
+3. to fracture someone’s bones,

 3. you should never punch with your thumb tucked in.

-but you rub your hands together on a brittle winter day and remember older, warmer ones that nestled against yours and cobble together a sort of prayer shaped like nostalgia.
+but you rub your hands together on a brittle winter day and remember

 © RIVER AN 2025